Creatine is a non-essential amino acid (which means that the body makes it, so it’s not essential to get it in food).

 Many brands are both safe and effective, including Leucine Extreme, TotalCreatine, Barbell creatinine, RKC Pro, and others.
 Check out our review.
 Herbs and Supplements to Increase Creatine.
 Some supplements are known to increase the high intensity of creatine.
 Be wary of these.
 Piracetam.
 Piracetam has many documented benefits.
 It’s even said to help athletes like Tiger Woods play better and perform at the highest level.
 However, it’s not proven safe.

 Does Creatine Make You Bigger?

 Creatine plays a role in the energy requirements for the process of carbohydrate breakdown and storage in the body.
 It’s also involved in increasing protein synthesis levels and muscle endurance.
 You’ve probably heard the common myth that creatine builds bigger muscles.
 This isn’t true.
-Creatine won’t make you bigger.
+It won’t make you bigger.
 It won’t make your muscles grow, and it won’t help you bulk.
 In fact, consuming large amounts of creatine could actually lead to muscle loss.
-That’s because the body can build resistance to your body’s own creatine production, and your body stops making as much of it.
+That’s because the body can build resistance to your body’s own production, and your body stops making as much of it.

 Creatine can therefore help increase muscle mass by up to 5% compared to exercise alone.
 It also promotes increased muscle strength but does not improve endurance.

 Those looking for a miracle product to develop muscles without exercise (as if it could be…) will obviously be disappointed.

 Without exercise, creatine promotes weight gain, not muscle gain!